m-marie1/EduTrack-Backend/API_DOCUMENTATION.md

 - Created when an admin approves a professor request
 - Permissions:
   - Create quizzes and assignments
+  - Create and manage attendance sessions for their courses
+  - View attendees for their sessions/courses
+  - Download attendance spreadsheets for their courses
   - Access professor-specific endpoints
-  - View enrolled students and record attendance
+  - View enrolled students
+  - Creating an attendance session implicitly records that the class took place.

 ### Student

 - Default role for registered users
 - Permissions:
   - Enroll in courses
-  - Record attendance
+  - Record attendance using verification codes
   - View available courses and attendance history

 ## File Upload